cloud-marcel/Optimizing-an-ML-Pipeline-in-Azure/README.md

     n_cross_validations=3
 )
 ```
-With the `experiment_timeout_minutes` parameter the procedure of finding an optimal model  limited.
+With the `experiment_timeout_minutes` parameter the procedure of finding an optimal model was limited.
 Here, 25 minutes were enough to beat the model tuned by HyperDrive.
 The `label_column_name` parameter was set `y` which is the column header of the labels in the dataset.

 ### Results
 The final experiment overview is as follows: